nidhidhoka219-jpg/Supply-Chain-Management-/README.md

 - Improve inventory planning and reduce stock imbalances
 - Optimize logistics and reduce transportation costs
 - Enhance supplier selection and quality control
-- Drive better decision-making using data-backed insights
+- Drive better decision-making using data backed insights

-Overall, the project showcases strong capabilities in **data analysis, business intelligence, and problem-solving within a real-world supply chain context**.
+Overall, this project demonstrates:
+- Data cleaning and quality validation
+- KPI design
+- EDA and business insight generation
+- Operational storytelling with Power BI
+- Supplier, logistics, inventory, and manufacturing analysis
+- Baseline predictive modeling
+- Business recommendation writing

+This project shows how a small supply chain dataset can be transformed into a meaningful business dashboard and analytical story.
+The strongest opportunities are in:
+- scaling **skincare**
+- improving **supplier quality**
+- reducing logistics cost through smarter route/carrier selection
+- fixing **inventory imbalance**
+- enriching customer data for better segmentation

+The result is a supply chain analytics portfolio project that combines **Python, Power BI, KPI thinking, and business decision support**.

 ## Author